0brand/Privacy-and-Security-Focused-Browser/README.md

     qvm-run <appvm_name> secbrowser

 SecBrowser will have a red background with a message stating _"Something Went Wrong!"
-Tor is not working in this browser._ Which is what you want when using SecBrowser.
+Tor is not working in this browser._  This notice is related to Tor Browser (with Tor) and can be safely ignored .
 If someone knows how to prevent this message, please contribute.

 ## Normalizing SecBrowser behaviour (Security vs. Usability trade-off)